 Lt Cdr John E. Manners DSC RN

-The only CO of a V & W Class destroyer alive today
+The last CO of a V & W Class destroyer to die

 John Errol Manners was born in Exeter, Devon, on 25 September 1914 the son of Rear Admiral Sir Errol Manners RN